llhyuan/portfolio-website/README.md

 - Responsive layout, delivering a concise and slick look on both Mobile and Desktop
 - Componentized and tailwind styled, customise to your heart's content without affecting other parts.
 - To-the-point sections to showcase your skills at a glimpse.
+- A none-intrusive navbar animation to reveal your qualities when hovered.
 - Recieve feedback from viewers without needing the backend.

 ### Links